Closing prices for crude oil, gold and other commodities

 The Associated Press

-Benchmark U.S. crude oil for October delivery fell 7 cents to $37.26 a barrel Monday.
-Brent crude oil for November delivery dropped 22 cents to $39.61 a barrel.
+Benchmark U.S. crude oil for October delivery rose 81 cents to $40.97 a barrel Thursday.
+Brent crude oil for November delivery rose $1.08 to $43.30 a barrel.

-Wholesale gasoline for October delivery rose 1 cent to $1.11 a gallon.
-October heating oil was little changed at $1.09 a gallon.
-October natural gas rose 4 cents to $2.31 per 1,000 cubic feet.
+Wholesale gasoline for October delivery rose 4 cents to $1.22 a gallon.
+October heating oil rose 4 cents to $1.16 a gallon.
+October natural gas fell 22 cents to $2.04 per 1,000 cubic feet.

 Closing prices for crude oil, gold and other commodities